DraydenYz/mcgrillz-pos/README.md

 ## Tech Stack
 - **Java (Swing):** Core implementation for the desktop POS system, using object-oriented design and GUI components
+- **IntelliJ IDEA:** Integrated Development Environment used for coding, debugging, and running the application
 - **GitHub Pages (HTML/JavaScript):** Web deployment version for live demonstration and easy access in the browser
-- **Image Assets:** Product images compressed and scaled for realistic display and faster performance
+- **Image Assets:** Product images compressed and optimized for realistic display and faster performance

 ## Developer
 ~ Raphael John T. Opeña ~